Indian rupee window closes as Modi eyes key poll

 There has been anger in rural areas where farmers have been unable to sell crops while small traders have reported a huge drop in earnings owing to a lack of paper currency in the system.

-As the almost two-month window draws to a close, serpentine queues outside banks have subsided but a single Rs2,000 note is still all that most ATMs are able dispense to customers.
+As the almost two-month window draws to a close, serpentine queues outside banks have subsided but a single 2,000 rupee note is still all that most ATMs dispense to customers.

-Indians have until March 31 to deposit old notes directly with the RBI but Friday is the last opportunity they have to do so at their local branch.
-After the March deadline there will be a minimum Rs10,000 penalty for holding old notes, Press Trust of India reported.
+Indians have until March 31 to deposit old notes directly with the Reserve Bank of India but Friday is the last opportunity they have to do so at their local branch.
+After the March deadline there will be a minimum 10,000 rupees ($146.5) penalty for holding old notes, Press Trust of India reported.

 Analysts say the cash squeeze will seriously dent India's economic growth in the short term.